FOSS4GAcademy/GST103FOSS4GLabs/Module 3 Lab/QGIS 2.8/Module 3 Lab.md

 ![Fixing the Gap Error](figures/Fixing_the_Gap_Error.png "Fixing the Gap Error")

 25. Click Validate extent to ensure that the issue has been resolved.
-26. You can repair the other gap errors the same way.
+26. You can repair other gap errors the same way.
 27. When you are done repairing the topology errors, save your edits.
 28. Save your project.